Menu

 Trail Description

-A dirt and stone dust trail, marked with a memorial boulder, extends 300 feet from the parking area to the river.
-At lower tides, the section of the trail closest to the river is very muddy and not easy to traverse.
-Better access at high tide.
+A dirt and stone dust trail, marked with a memorial boulder, extends from the parking area to the boardwalk, which leads directly to the river.

 You can paddle in either direction from this spot.
 Kingston Bay is about 1.4 miles downstream, and Elm Street is about 1.4 mile upstream.
 The best paddling here occurs around high tide.

-A little bit downstream, the Kingston Town Pier, also known as Ah-De-Nah (“a good place to stay”) on Landing Road, might be a friendlier access point.
-Or consider Jones River Landing, just upstream, on the other side of the Route 3 bridge.
+A little bit downstream, the Kingston Town Pier, also known as Ah-De-Nah (“a good place to stay”) on Landing Road, is the access point for larger boats.
+Also consider Jones River Landing, just upstream, on the other side of the Route 3 bridge.

 Habitats and Wildlife